 What is Dearness Allowance?

-Dearness Allowance (DA) is a cash allowance paid to government employees and pensioners in India to compensate for the rise in the cost of living.
+Dearness Allowance (DA) is an allowance provided to current and retired employees of the Central Government to offset the impact of inflation.
 It is usually a percentage of the employee’s salary.

 Types of Dearness Allowance